If a client offers a position but less pay for the first few months because of my lack of experience in a technology should I accept the offer?

 Can you get the basics of life moving with the reduction in pay?

 If your answer is yes, you should go for it.

-What it means is, can you continue doing what you are doing and still learn the new technology?
+What I mean is, can you continue doing what you are doing and still learn the new technology for the client?

 As an example, if you are a WordPress developer and want to consider WooCommerce and need some industry exposure.

 If you aren’t getting better pay, then how about going for the less work as a WordPress developer and use the extra time to learn WooCommerce.

 Once you have some experience, you can go for full pay instead of being paid less to get industry exposure.